coglinev3/ansible-development/docs/vagrantfile.md

     ```

 The provisioner executes the playbook `bootstrap.yml` from the directory `provisioning`
-while using `inventory.ini`as Ansible inventory file.
+while using `vagrant.ini` or `inventory.ini`as Ansible inventory file.
 If you want to use the Ansible Vault feature with your roles see section "[Use roles with Ansible Vault feature](test_ansible_roles.md#use-roles-with-ansible-vault-feature 'Ansible Vault feature')" for details to activate this feature.

 !!! attention "provisioning/inventory.ini"
     If you change the images or the number of nodes in `boxes.yml` and you
     won't use the dynamicaly created inventory file, you must also change the
     ansible inventory file` inventory.ini`.
-    For example, if you change the number of CentOS 6 nodes from one to three,
+    For example, if you change the number of Enterprise Linux 9 nodes from one to three,
-    you should add two more nodes to the group [el6-nodes] to start and configure them.
+    you should add two more nodes to the group [el8-nodes] to start and configure them.
     ```dosini
     #  ansible inventory file

     [management-node]
     localhost   ansible_connection=local ansible_host=127.0.0.1

-    [el6-nodes]
+    [el9-nodes]
-    el6-node1	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el6-node1
+    el9-node1	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el9-node1
-    el6-node2	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el6-node2
+    el9-node2	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el9-node2
-    el6-node2	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el6-node3
+    el9-node2	ansible_ssh_private_key_file=/home/vagrant/.ssh/id_rsa.el9-node3

     ...

     ```

-    After that you can start and provision then new nodes with:
+    After that you can start and provision the new nodes with:
     ```bash
     vagrant up --provision
     ```

-# The whole Vagrantfile
+## The whole Vagrantfile

 On the previous sections, the structure of the Vagrant file was explained step by step.
 As result here is the whole Vagrantfile.